sentinel-hub/custom-scripts/sentinel-2/brdf/README.md

 Implementation of a Bidirectional Reflectance Distribution Function (BRDF) normalisation for Sentinel-2 scenes in a Sentinel Hub [Evalscript](https://docs.sentinel-hub.com/api/latest/evalscript/v3/).

-The Evascript proposed here is the "semi-empirical BRDF normalisation c-factor correction approach proposed by Luch et al. 2000 [1].
+The Evalscript proposed here is the "semi-empirical BRDF normalisation c-factor correction approach proposed by Luch et al. 2000 [1].
 The formula is detailed in eq.
 37 (using eq.
 38 & 39).
 To avoid lookup tables and other complex modelling approaches, we use the fixed BRDF spectral model parameters derived from "the global year of highest quality snow-free MODIS BRDF product" conveniently defined for Sentinel-2 in Roy et al. 2017 [2] that were derived from the Landsat ones in Roy et al. 2016 [3].

 The approach seems to perform generally quite well for most surfaces (except snow and ice) and high sun angles.
 Nevertherless, it relies on a certain number of approximations and may not always be suitable.